maheis/aquamani/README.md

  - 👋 Hi, I’m Manfred
  - 👀 I’m interested in new staff
- - 🌱 I’m currently learning GOlang
+ - 🌱 I’m currently learning 🤔
  - 💞️ I’m looking to collaborate on ... my skills are not yet sufficient
  - 🔝 I'm a power commiter .... there is only one direction
  - 📫 How to reach me ... up the stairs left ...